arkhipov/acl/README.md

 ACE who
 -------

-There is a special identifier "" (empty string) representing all principals.
+There is a special identifier "" (empty string) representing everyone.

 Performance Benchmarks
 ======================